Who Are You Better Than?

 For those in marriages impacted by ADHD

-Audio Book and Kindle Now Available for The Couple's Guide to Thriving.
-This book explores why the emotional "Hot Spots" that couples impacted by ADHD commonly face and what to do about them.
+The Couple's Guide to Thriving with ADHD, available in Audio Book and Kindle, explores the emotional "Hot Spots" that couples impacted by ADHD commonly face and what to do about them.

 Adult ADHD can have a huge impact on your relationship.
 Please take a moment to investigate the information available to you.
 It can literally change your life!